Hydration, Moisturization, Dryness Reduction, Flakiness Reduction, D Squame and Scaliness

 Additionally, skin can be measured for hydration through dielectric properties such as capacitance via Corneometer or Novameter, and then there are products that can help to retain moisture over time.

 Retaining the skin’s moisture can be accomplished when a product forms a protective barrier or a film over the stratum corneum.

 Analyzing the rate of evaporation via Tewameter as a function of relative humidity and temperature is a great way of proving that a product is indeed forming a barrier.

 Measures hydration levels of the skin via dielectric properties.
 Useful for hydration, dry skin, and moisturization-related claims.
 The Corneometer is the most commonly used instrument for hydration claims in the industry and has been a staple of hydration support for 30 years.

 Transepidermal Water Loss – Measures the density gradient of the water evaporation from the skin indirectly via two different sensors that are calibrated to collect temperature and humidity data inside of a hollow cylinder.

-Nova Dermal Phase Meter – Used to obtain measurements of skin surface impedance to determine electroconductivity of individual treatment sites.
-This data provides a relative measure of retained water content, which is a direct function of hydration levels in the skin.
+Nova Dermal Phase Meter – Utilized to get measurements of skin surface impedance to determine the individual treatment site’s electroconductivity.
+This data delivers a relative measure of retained water content, which is a direct function of hydration levels in the skin.

 pH and Skin Balance